 To further understand the uniqueness of the information captured by the noise measure, we examine its relation to other known measures of liquidity.
 One popular measure of liquidity for the Treasury market is the premium enjoyed by on-the-run bonds.
 Since our noise measure is a daily aggregate of cross-sectional pricing errors, the on-the-run premium is in fact a component of our measure.
 We find a positive relation between the two, but our noise measure is by far more informative about the overall liquidity condition in the market.
-In particular, our noise measure spikes up much more prominently than the on-therun premium during crises.
-This is because our noise measure collects information over the entire yield curve, while the on-the-run premium focuses only on a couple of isolated points on the yield curve.
-As such, our noise measure is much more sensitive to the commonality in pricing errors across the yield curve.
+In particular, our noise measure spikes up much more prominently than the on-the-run premium during crises.
+This is because our noise measure collects information over the entire yield curve, while the on-therum premium focuses only on a couple of isolated points on the yield curve.
+As such, our noise measure is much more sensitive to the commonality of pricing errors across the yield curve.
 If such commonality heightens during crises, then it will be captured by our noise measure, but not by a measure that focuses only on a couple of isolated points on the yield curve.
 Indeed, this is how noise becomes information.
 Our results also show that factors known to be related to systematic liquidity such at the CBOE VIX index and the Baa-Aaa yield spreads have a significant relation with our noise measure.
-By contrast, term structure variables such as the short- and long-term interest rates and interest rate volatility do not have strong explanatory power for the time-variation for our noise measure.
-In other words, the time-variation in our noise measure is not driven by poor yield curve fitting.4
+By contrast, term structure variables such as the short- and long-term interest rates and interest-rate volatility do not have strong explanatory power for the time-variation for our noise measure.
+In other words, the time-variation in our noise measure is not driven by poor yield curve fitting.

-It is important to emphasize that our noise measure comes from the U.S. Treasury bond market - the market with the highest credit and liquidity quality, and the number one safe haven during crises - and yet it is able to reflect liquidity crises of varying origins and magnitudes.
-In this respect, our noise measure does not simply capture the liquidity concerns specific to the Treasury market, but rather reflects how different liquidity crises might transmit through financial markets via the movements of arbitrage capital.
-In other words, rather than being a measure specific to the Treasury market, our noise measure is a reflection of overall market conditions.5 This insight becomes important when we examine the asset pricing implications of this liquidity risk factor.
-Returns on assets such as equity and bonds are within the confines of their own asset classes.
+It is important to emphasize that our noise measure comes from the U.S. Treasury bond market - the one with the highest credit and liquidity quality and is the number one safe haven during crises, and yet it was able to reflect liquidity crises of varying origins and magnitudes.
+In this respect, what is captured in our noise measure is not the liquidity concerns specific to the Treasury market.
+Rather it is a reflection on how different liquidity crises might transmit through financial markets via the movements of arbitrage capital.
+In other words, rather than being a measure specific only to the Treasury market, our noise measure is a reflection of the overall market condition.
+This insight becomes important as we move forward to examine the asset pricing implications of this liquidity risk factor.
+Asset returns such as equity and bond are within the confined of their own asset classes.
 While important in explaining the risk factors within their own markets, such standard test portfolios are not good test portfolios for our purpose.
-What we need are portfolios or trading strategies that transcend asset class boundaries and are sensitive to liquidity risks or crises across a spectrum of markets.
+What we need are portfolios or trading strategies that transcend the asset class boundaries and are sensitive to liquidity risks or crises across a spectrum of markets.
 We find hedge fund returns to be ideal for this purpose.
-They are closely associated with arbitrage capital, react substantially to market upheavals, and are not localized to just one market.
+They are known to be in close association with arbitrage capital, react substantially to market upheavals, and is not localized to just one market.